davidearl/jcomma/README.md

 (#hinstallation)
 ## Installation

 Requires PHP >= 5.4.
 Does not work on older browsers (it's using a recent version of jQuery).
+It will probably work on PHP 5.3 except for JSON Pretty Print which would produce a warning in the server error log if used.

 Just put the files in the document root of your web server, ideally a https website, or as a sub-directory of a website.